 Macedonia Indigenous Community – Celebration and Traditional Dance

 Our third stop was the Tikuna community of Macedonia, located 57km away from Leticia.
-When we first arrived there, we’re welcomed kindly by the indigenous representative.
+When we first arrived there, we were welcomed kindly by the indigenous representative.
 He taught us some of the useful phrases in their language, such as the numbers and some other commonly used words.
-But I could only remember two words: Nuama – goodbye and moxẽ (sounded like Moici) which mean thank you.
+But I could only remember two words: Nuama – goodbye and moxẽ (sounded like Moici) which means thank you.

 Dolphins Watching – Grey and Pink River Dolphins